dminor/plover/readme.md

 ### Function Calls

-A function call consists of a function followed by a value: separated by commas.
+A function call consists of a function value followed by the valueto which the function is applied.

 ```
 let f := fn x -> x + 1 end;